Subbeh/arch_bootstrap/README.md

 - If description is specified, this will replace the default package name in the menu entry
 ```

 Depending on the construction of the meny entry line, only the tag is manditory.
-Either package name or description needs to specified, and the description is fully optional.
+Either package name or description needs to specified, and the command name is fully optional.

 The syntax for commands are as follows:
 ```